intel/nauta/toolbox/providers/gcp/gcp.md

 ```$xslt
 ssh -i /pathtoprivatekey <external-user>@<ip-gateway>
 ```
-#### Definition data
+#### Definition Data

-During cluster creation all data related with terraform definition and state is stored in `.workspace/terraform/<cluster-name>` directory.
+During cluster creation, all data related with terraform definition and state is stored in the `.workspace/terraform/<cluster-name>` directory.